 - Former SAC Capital Advisors portfolio manager Mathew Martoma against criminal and SEC allegations of insider trading.
 Prosecutors alleged that Martoma participated in the largest-ever insider trading case, committing securities fraud by trading on shares of two pharmaceutical companies using non-public information, resulting in over $276 million in gains.

-- Countrywide Financial Corporation and Countrywide Home Loans in connection with a FIRREA and False Claims Act case filed against Bank of America and Countrywide in connection with the sale of mortgage loans to Fannie Mae and Freddie Mac.
+- Countrywide Financial Corporation and Countrywide Home Loans in connection with a FIRREA and False Claims Act case filed against Bank of America and Countrywide arising out of the sale of mortgage loans to Fannie Mae and Freddie Mac.
+This was the first case to go to trial applying FIRREA to issues arising from the credit crisis, and, on appeal, the Second Circuit directed judgment be entered dismissing all claims against our clients.

 - The former CEO of a Fortune 30 health care company in connection with an investigation by the SEC relating to alleged fraudulent disclosure and insider trading violations.
 After engaging in an extensive Wells process, no charges of any kind were brought against our client.

-Ms. Spillane is a member of the Federal Bar Council, the American Bar Association, and the New York State Bar Association.
+Ms. Spillane serves as the co-chair of the New York Council of Goodwin’s Women’s Initiative and is a member of Goodwin’s Junior Associate Attorney Development Committee.
+Ms. Spillane is also a member of the Federal Bar Council, the American Bar Association, and the New York State Bar Association.